• Skip to primary navigation

 Instructions

-• In a large bowl, whisk together the gluten free flour, 1.5 tablespoons of cornstarch and salt.
+• In a large bowl, whisk together the 1 ¾ cups gluten free flour, 1.5 tablespoons of cornstarch and ½ teaspoon kosher salt.
 Set aside.

-• In a large bowl of an electric mixer fitted with the paddle attachment, beat the butter or vegan baking stick and ¾ cup of sugar until it is soft and creamy.
+• In a large bowl of an electric mixer fitted with the paddle attachment, beat the ½ cup unsalted butter or vegan baking stick and ¾ cup of sugar until it is soft and creamy.
 About 2-3 minutes.

-• Slowly beat the cornstarch water mixture and vanilla into the creamed butter and sugar.
-It will look chunky.
+• Slowly beat the cornstarch water mixture and 1 ½ teaspoons pure vanilla extract into the creamed butter and sugar; it will look chunky.

 • Slowly beat in the gluten free flour mixture a little at a time until just combined.